voxpelli/webpage-micropub-to-github/README.md

 Requires at least Node.js 14.0.0.

-This project contains a [https://yarnpkg.com/](Yarn) lock file which is a faster and more secure alternative to the npm client.

 ## Installation

 Install as a normal Node.js application.
 Add the required [configuration](#configuration) values via environment variables or similar mechanism.
 Or deploy to Heroku: